“Oh it hurts so much to care / It hurts to let you go

 Already known throughout the British Columbia music scene for her powerfully intimate, unabashedly authentic and incredibly memorable recordings and performances, Patrick decided she needed to push herself as a songwriter – to both dig deeper and move outside of her comfortable self-contained creative cocoon.
 She also decided to re-establish herself as a solo artist.

 The result of this artistic ‘stretching’ exercise, one that saw her work with co-writers for the first time, is an album of uncompromising lyrical depth and growing musical sophistication.
-Fittingly, the release is entitled “Peaks and Valleys” (to be released in late 2016/early 2017), and is emblematic of the difficult but rewarding journey that Patrick’s new approach took her on.
+Fittingly, the release is entitled “Peaks and Valleys” (to be released March 3rd, 2017), and is emblematic of the difficult but rewarding journey that Patrick’s new approach took her on.